rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 #### Acceptance Criteria - test03

-The device should play each video frame rate stream accurately, and the callback should verify each frame rate setting.
+The device should play each video frame rate stream accurately, and the callback should verify each frame rate.

+**Note:** The order of supportedFrameRates in the test and the video frame rate streams in the test setup YAML file should match to ensure each frame rate aligns with the corresponding stream during playback.

 #### Expected Results - test03

-The test initializes the TV settings, iterates through multiple video frame rates, and confirms the correct video frame rate and callback status for each playback.
+The test initializes the TV settings, iterates through multiple frame rates in the specified order, and confirms the correct frame rate and callback status for each playback.

-Success Criteria
+Success Criteria:

-- The device should correctly display each specified video frame rate during playback.
+- The device should correctly display each specified frame rate during playback.
-- The correct video frame rate callback should activate for each stream.
+- The frame rate callback should accurately reflect each frame rate.

 #### Test Steps - test03

 - **Initiate the Test:**

   - Run the Python file: **`tvSettings_test03_CheckVideoFrameRate.py`**
-  - The test will automatically download each required video stream to the target directory, initialize TV settings, and begin playback.
+  - The test will automatically download each required video stream in the specified order to the target directory, initialize TV settings, and begin playback.

-- **Video Frame Rate Verification:**
+- **Frame Rate Verification:**

-  - For each video frame rate, the test:
+  - For each frame rate in the predefined list, the test:
-    - Downloads the stream.
+    - Downloads the corresponding stream.
-    - Plays the stream and logs the current frame rate.
+    - Plays the stream and retrieves the current frame rate callback.
+    - Confirms the callback's frame rate matches the expected frame rate.

+- **Callback and Frame Rate Check:**

+  - After each playback, the test:
-    - Retrieves and logs the video frame rate callback status for validation.
+    - Verifies that the callback frame rate matches the expected frame rate.
+    - Logs results indicating whether the callback accurately reflects the frame rate of the stream.

 - **Cleanup:**